KipzonderKop101/Taipan/README.md

 This will open up terminal and write `taipan ~ >` which means it is ready to go.
 From that point you can write your code and type enter and your code will be processed.

+`Taipan IDE`

+The second way, and also the way we recommand you download, is by downloading the Taipan IDE.
+Which includes the language.
+This is just clicking the download button and following the set-up.

+# The docs